JamieBurridge/mobile-development/README.md

 ## Contributors

-This project was created by me
+This project was created by [JamieBurridge](https://github.com/JamieBurridge)